MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/introduction.md

 In the remainder of this document, we'll discuss the key concepts and benefits of modern device management with Microsoft 365 solutions for education.
 The guidance is organized around the four main pillars of modern device management:

 - **Identity management:** setting up and configuring the identity system, with Microsoft 365 Education and Microsoft Entra ID, as the foundation for user identity and authentication
-- **Initial setup:** setting up the Intune for Education environment for managing devices, including configuring settings, deploying applications, and defining updates cadence
+- **Initial setup:** setting up the Intune environment for managing devices, including configuring settings, deploying applications, and defining updates cadence
 - **Device enrollment:** Setting up devices for deployment and enrolling them in Intune for Education
 - **Device reset:** Resetting managed devices with Intune